Nuseirat rescue and massacre: Rescue

 The IDF said that they worked with Shin Bet and Israeli police to free the four Israeli hostages.
 It was also later reported that the operation was aided by intelligence support from the United States and the United Kingdom.
 The operation was planned for several weeks, and was carried out after an intelligence opportunity arose.
 Some of the special forces members entered the refugee camp in a vehicle with a mattress on top, posing as Palestinian refugees fleeing Rafah per Saudi reporters.
 They reportedly told locals that they were escaping the Israeli assault on Rafah, while other Palestinian locals alleged that other forces entered in humanitarian trucks.
 However, a senior official in the Biden administration stated that the Israeli forces did not use an aid truck.

-Body camera footage from a Yamam soldier during rescue operation.
+Body camera footage from a Yamam officer during the rescue operation.
 Shows breaching area that the three male hostages were found in, and partial movement of hostages to secure zone.

 The operation began at about 11 a.m., with the Yamam and Shin Bet officers raiding two multi-story buildings about 200 meters apart, in the center of Nusseirat, where the hostages were reportedly held in two family homes.
 During captivity the hostages were held in a civilian environment, guarded by armed militants.
 The female hostage, Argamani, was reportedly held separately from the three male hostages, who had been reportedly held together throughout their eight-month captivity.
 None of them were held in the Hamas tunnel network.

 The IDF stated that, at the time of the rescue, the three male hostages were being held in the family home of Ahmed Al-Jamal, a physician.
 His son Abdullah Al-Jamal, a freelance journalist, was also in the household.
 Ramy Abdu, chairman of the Euro-Mediterranean Human Rights Monitor, reported that Ahmed Al-Jamal, Abdullah Al-Jamal, and the latter's wife were all killed after Israeli forces stormed the home by ladder.
 Al Jazeera disputed IDF allegations that Abdullah Al-Jamal had been one of its journalists, stating that he had contributed to an opinion piece published on its website but had no other involvement with the network.
 The Palestine Chronicle, a nonprofit online publication that Abdullah Al-Jamal had contributed to in the past, reported inconsistencies in the Israeli narrative.
 An investigation by The Wall Street Journal reported that the Al-Jamal family had been known for its close ties with and support of Hamas.
 Locals criticized Hamas for placing hostages in civilian areas.